UPPMAX/programming_formalisms/docs/development_design/excercise_1_Design.md

     - Start by assessing the brief and determined legal and business space.
 These should be taken into consideration when evalutating the needs.
     - The SRS (Software Requirments Specification) can be structured as seen below.
-    - An SRS is considered complete according to the following statement from the IEEE recomended practises (Trip et.al)
+    - An SRS is considered complete according to the following statement from the IEEE recomended practises `[Board & ICSSES, 1998]`
     - An SRS is correct if, and only if, every requirement stated therein is one that the software shall meet.